apseros/ThreeDViewer/README.rst

 Quickstart
 ----------
-To view a 3D scalar field and slice all axes interactively, use
+To view a 3D scalar, vector or orientation field and slice all axes interactively, use

 .. code-block::

     ThreeDViewer.plot_3d(scalar_field)

-It is also possible to plot vector and orientation fields.
-Each pixel will have a hue according to the vector's direction and a lightness depending on the into-the-plane (bright) and out-of-plane (dark) components.
-This color adjusts according to the viewing axis, but can be made consistent by setting the argument ``const_color`` to ``True``.
+For vector and orientation fields, each pixel will have a hue according to the vector's direction and a lightness depending on the into-the-plane (bright) and out-of-plane (dark) components.
+This color adjusts according to the viewing axis, but can be kept constant across different axes by setting the argument ``const_color`` to ``True``.

 An example vector field is included in the package and the resulting plots are shown below